Portal:Ecology

 Ecology (from Ancient Greek οἶκος (oîkos) 'house', and -λογία (-logía) 'study of') is the natural science of the relationships among living organisms, including humans, and their physical environment.
 Ecology considers organisms at the individual, population, community, ecosystem, and biosphere level.
 Ecology overlaps with the closely related sciences of biogeography, evolutionary biology, genetics, ethology, and natural history.

-branch of biology, and is the study of abundance, biomass, and distribution of organisms in the context of the environment.
+Ecology is a branch of biology, and is the study of abundance, biomass, and distribution of organisms in the context of the environment.
 It encompasses life processes, interactions, and adaptations; movement of materials and energy through living communities; successional development of ecosystems; cooperation, competition, and predation within and between species; and patterns of biodiversity and its effect on ecosystem processes.

 Ecology has practical applications in conservation biology, wetland management, natural resource management (agroecology, agriculture, forestry, agroforestry, fisheries, mining, tourism), urban planning (urban ecology), community health, economics, basic and applied science, and human social interaction (human ecology).